saizo80/Rust-Vault-Encryption-Cli/README.md

 It needs to be said that this program is written for UNIX systems, MacOS and Linux, and has **not** been tested and will most likely **not** work on Windows.

+Also this is just a personal project to learn the rust language.
+Please do **not** use this program for serious encryption.
+If you are in need of that please use an app like Cryptomator, which is what I personally use.

 ## Installation
 - First, install rustc and cargo using this script -> `curl https://sh.rustup.rs -sSf | sh`
 	- **Note, script is taken straight from the rust website so it should be safe to run, but as always please verify all script files before running.**